Breaking Waves / Marie Claire Magazine

 Production also brought us to the World Surf League Lululemon Maui Pro World Title championship, where I was tasked with keeping cameras rolling on all three surfers as they competed in the most important event of the season, and for the world title.
-I was able to build trust with the athlete's and provide glimpses into their daily life, even during an incredibly high-intensity week, which cumulated in being in the locker room for Carissa Moore's clinching of the World Title, her 5th title of her career.
+I was able to build trust with the athletes and provide glimpses into their daily life, even during an incredibly high-intensity week, which cumulated in capturing an intimate moment in the locker room with Carissa Moore as she clinched the World Title, the 5th title of her career.

 In addition to the 20-minute documentary short that was published by Marie Claire in partnership with Newsy, I also photographed Carissa, Caroline, and Lakey throughout production.
 Ultimately, the portraits I made over the course of 6 months were published in Marie Claire's Summer 2020 print magazine and shared online.